getsentry/sentry-javascript/MIGRATION.md

 If you need to support Internet Explorer 11 or old Node.js versions, we recommend using a preprocessing tool like [Babel](https://babeljs.io/) to convert Sentry packages to ES5.

+### Renaming Of CDN Bundles

+CDN bundles will be ES6 by default.
+Files that followed the naming scheme `bundle.es6.min.js` were renamed to `bundle.min.js` and any bundles using ES5 (files without `.es6`) turned into `bundle.es5.min.js`.

+See our [docs on CDN bundles](https://docs.sentry.io/platforms/javascript/install/cdn/) for more information.

 ### Restructuring Of Package Content

 Up until v6.x, we have published our packages on npm with the following structure: